Trentonom0r3/Ezsynth/README.md

     - Inline comments for things that seem unusual, or where you tried something else that didn't work vice/versa.
     - Refactoring existing code is fine, but removing functionality (unless discussed and approved) is not.
     - For changes, create a fork, make changes, and submit a PR for review.

+- ### Main Points of work:
+  - Simplification and Optimization.
+I Know it can be sped up, it will just take a lot of testing.
+  - Possible refinement of pybind11 wrapper itself.

 - If I missed anything or you have any questions, feel free to start a new issue or discussion!

 ## Examples: